*See SURE award recipients and presentation lists below.

 In an effort to encourage and support the involvement of undergraduate students in a research experience, the Research, Scholarship and Creative Activities program encourages faculty mentors to participate in the SUNY New Paltz Summer Undergraduate Research Experience (SURE).
 The focus of this research program is to encourage student participation in faculty-mentored research, scholarship, or creative activities that generate new knowledge or works.
 The application and related information can be found below in the call for proposals.
 Previous proposals and criteria for evaluation are available at the bottom of this page.

 Faculty mentors will direct and provide guidance to participating students as they work on a particular aspect of the faculty’s research program.
+The Safety Supplemental Stipend has been established to recognize the significant time commitment of faculty mentors to issues of student safety that is required for some projects (see the call for proposals).
 As a goal of this program is to encourage ongoing faculty-student collaboration, graduating seniors are given low priority in the funding decision.
-Students will receive a stipend to work full time on the project over the eight-week summer period.
+Students will receive funding to work full time on the project over the eight-week summer period.
 Early in the subsequent fall semester, all SURE students are required to present the results of their work.
 The date and format of the presentations will be determined.
 Student participants are also encouraged to present their work at appropriate regional and national meetings.